shaikhq/commands-library/python/sqlite3-installation.md

 # Resolving ChromaDB's SQLite3 Version Compatibility in Python Environments

 In the process of developing a Retrieval-Augmented Generation (RAG) pipeline, I integrated ChromaDB as my in-memory vector storage solution.
-ChromaDB is an open-source vector database designed for efficient storage and retrieval of vector embeddings, which is essential for tasks like semantic search and enhancing large language model (LLM) applications.
-Internally, ChromaDB utilizes SQLite3, a lightweight, serverless relational database engine, to manage its data storage.
+ChromaDB is an open-source vector database designed for storage and retrieval of vector embeddings.
+Internally, ChromaDB uses SQLite3, a lightweight, serverless relational database engine, to manage its data storage.
 SQLite3 is embedded directly into applications, providing a self-contained, zero-configuration database engine that stores data in a single file on disk.

 **Encountering the Issue**